 Ironically, even though work on the Xbox360 started way after work on the Playstation 3’s chip, due to manufacturing issues, Microsoft was able to actually have a test chip BEFORE Sony did.

 As the book was written from the perspective of David Shippy and Mickie Phipps, two the engineering leads from IBM, the reader gets a first-hand account of what it was like to be on the engineering team.
-While the technical details are more watered down than I would have personally liked (to be able to market this to the broader public), the book dove a lot deeper into the business/organizational side of things than I thought IBM legal would allow.
+While the technical details are more watered down than I would have personally liked, the book dove a lot deeper into the business/organizational side of things than I thought IBM legal would allow.

 Four big lessons stood out to me after reading this: